s-process Enirchment of Ultrafaint Dwarf Galaxies: Acknowledgements

 \section{Acknowledgements}

-We thank Volker Springel for kindly providing the simulation code \textsc{arepo}, Jill Naiman for assembling yield table for {\it s}-process elements, and Carolyn Doherty for kindly sharing her yield table of super-AGB stars.
-We thank Shinya Wanajo, Yutaka Hirai, Kenta Hotokezaka, Yutaka Komiya, Masayuki Fujimoto, and Anna Frebel for fruitful discussions.
+We thank Robert Grand for his contribution to the earlier version of the manuscript and also for allowing us to use the Auriga galaxy formation model.
+We thank Volker Springel for kindly providing the simulation code \textsc{arepo}, Jill Naiman for assembling yields table for {\it s}-process elements, and Carolyn Doherty for kindly sharing her yields table of super-AGB stars.
+We thank Shinya Wanajo, Yutaka Hirai, Kenta Hotokezaka, Yutaka Komiya, and Masayuki Fujimoto for fruitful discussions.
 This study was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan and by SPPEXA through JST CREST JPMHCR1414.
 The numerical computations presented in this paper were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 TS was supported by JSPS KAKENHI Grant Numbers 20HP8012 and 16H02166.
 FvdV acknowledges support from the Deutsche Forschungsgemeinschaft through project SP 709/5-1 and from a Royal Society University Research Fellowship.
+AF acknowledges support from NSF grant AST-1716251, and thanks the Wissenschaftskolleg zu Berlin for their generous hospitality.